Financing is one of the major reasons many people don’t attempt to look into bariatric surgery options.

 With many of these loans, you get instant decisions.
-They include longer terms for lower monthly payments, and the loans are unsecured, so there is no collateral required.
+They include longer terms for lower monthly payments, and the loans are unsecured, so no collateral is required.

 The loans can not only be used to finance your weight loss surgery.
-However, many patients use the funds borrowed to pay for their body contouring procedures after the weight has come off.
+However, many patients use the funds borrowed to pay for their body contouring procedures after losing weight.

-Doctors like Dr. Moein of HLB, who are experts in both bariatric surgery and cosmetic surgery, can help you achieve your weight loss and body shape goals.
+Doctors like Dr. Moein of HLB, experts in bariatric surgery and cosmetic surgery, can help you achieve your weight loss and body shape goals.

 You can drop the excess weight and remove any hanging skin afterward.

 You can lose ten dress sizes before getting a mommy makeover.
-This will help you turn a new leaf and a bunch of heads everywhere you go.
+This will help you turn a new leaf and a bunch of heads everywhere.

-If insurance does not cover your weight loss surgery, that should never prevent you from living out your weight loss fantasies.
-Except here’s the thing: Losing all your excess weight does not have to be a fantasy!
+If insurance does not cover your weight loss surgery, that should never prevent you from living out your fantasies.
+But here’s the thing: Losing excess weight does not have to be a fantasy!

 Doctors like Dr. Moein of Healthy Life Bariatrics can help you figure out how to fund your obesity surgery for a ticket to a healthier you.

-With the money you save on bariatric surgery – insurance or not – you’ll be able to live life on your terms while saying goodbye to obesity for good.
+With the money you save on bariatric surgery – insurance or not – you can live on your terms while saying goodbye to obesity for good.

-Call to speak to Dr. Moein and staff at Healthy Life Bariatrics to discuss how to finance your weight loss journey.
+Call to speak to Dr. Moein and the staff at Healthy Life Bariatrics to discuss how to finance your weight loss journey.
 Dr. Moein is now conducting virtual consultations.
-Call (310)-694-4486 to schedule a time that is best for you.
+Call (310)-807-1735 to schedule a time that is best for you.